 SOPHE publications are must-have items for individuals new to the health education profession, and those who have been health educators for years.

 SOPHE members receive SOPHE’s News & Views, a quarterly newsletter.
-Read about the latest news and program updates, revisit the conference or summit, get the latest from chapters and a special note from SOPHE’s president.
+Read about the latest news and program updates, revisit the conference or summit, get the latest from chapters and a special note from SOPHE’s president and its new CEO.

 SOPHE’s Health Promotion News You Can Use